 Method HttpEndpoint():setCertificate() Professional

-Sets a certificate for SSL connections.
+Binds a server certificate from the Windows Certificate Store for SSL connections.

 :setCertificate( [<cCertificate>] ) --> lSuccess :setCertificate( [<cSubject>] [, <cStoreName>] [, <cLocation>] ) --> lSuccess

-The logical value true (.T.), if the specified certificate is set for SSL connections.
+The logical value true (.T.), if the specified server certificate is set for SSL connections.
 Otherwise, the value false (.F.) is returned.